 Excessive heat while working, generally at 35° temperatures above Celsius. creates occupational health risks and reduces work capacity and labour productivity (Parsons, 2014).
-Maintaining a core body temperature close to 37°C is essential for health and human performance, and large amounts of sweating as a result of high heat exposure while working creates a risk of dehvdration.
+Maintaining a core body temperature close to 37°C is essential for health and human performance, and large amounts of sweating as a result of high heat exposure while working creates a risk of dehydration.
 Excessive body temperature and/or dehydration causes "heat exhaustion", slower work, more mistakes while working, clinical heat effects (heat exhaustion, heat stroke, and even death; Bouchama and Knochel, 2002) and increased risk of accidental injuries (Schulte and Chun, 2009).
-These health effects lessen labour productivity, whether the worker is in paid work in a range of industries, in traditional subsistence agriculture or farming, or in other daily life activities (examples in Figure 1).
-Daily family activities, such as caring for children or the elderly, are equally affected.

-The rapid increase of heat levels due to climate change is making such risks more severe for large shares of the global working population (Kjellstrom et al., 2009a).
-In January 2016, the World Meteorological Organization confirmed the likelihood that the average global temperature change had already reached 1 degree Celsius (or 1.8° Fahrenheit) (WMO, 2015).
-In West Africa, for instance, the number of very hot days per year doubled since the 1960s, with an increase of approximately 10 additional hot days with each decade (McSweeney et al., 2010).
+These health effects lessen labour a range of industries, in traditional subsistence agriculture or farming, or in other daily life activities (examples in Figure 1).
+Daily family activities, such instance, the number of very hot days per year doubled since the 1960s, with an increase of approximately 10 additional hot days with each decade (McSweeney et al., 2010).
 Heat waves that are more prevalent as a result of climate change bring punctual spells of intense heat that are particularly dangerous for exposed workers.
 However, global warming is also altering the average climate experienced throughout the year (WMO, 2015).

+The rapid increase of heat levels due to climate change is making such risks more severe for large shares of the global working population (Kiellstrom et al., 2009a).
+In January 2016, the World Meteorological Organization confirmed the likelihood that the average global temperature change had already reached 1 degree Celsius (or 1.8° Fahrenheit) (WMO, 2015).
+In West Africa, for

 This rising heat in the workplace is a significant concern to any person working out-of-doors or in indoor conditions without climate control or with ineffective control of ambient temperatures.
 Primary sectors of the economy, especially agriculture, are worst affected.
 It also presents challenges for the manufacturing sector, including construction and industrial work wherever heat is poorly controlled.
-Certain service sector professions are also affected, such as sports, tourism and transport.
+Certain service professions are also affected, such as sports, tourism and transport.
 Work that involves high levels of physical exertion, such as heavy lifting and manual labour, are particularly affected since individuals tire faster and metabolise heat less effectively under exertion.
 However, even basic office and desk tasks are compromised at high levels of heat as exhaustion sets in.
 Physiological acclimatization provides some protection, but it has limits and requires 1-2 weeks of heat exposure to fully develop.
 During the hot season in hot countries workers have usually reached their acclimatization limit, and increased heat still creates the risks referred to in this paper.